 Gardeners, lovers and philosophers

 The Māori educationalist Irihapeti Ramsden rejected the popular image of Māori as ‘toa’ or ‘warriors’, saying it was a limiting and unhelpful description of both traditional and present-day Māori.
-‘Once were gardeners, once were astronomers, once were philosophers, once were lovers,’ she declared in 2004.1
+‘Once were gardeners, once were astronomers, once were philosophers, once were lovers,’ she declared.1

 Urbanisation resulted in new ideas about the Māori extended family.
 Māori from different tribes were brought together in new multi-tribal communities, giving rise to the idea that all Māori were ‘cuzzies’ (an abbreviation of cousins), regardless of which tribe or region they were from.
 By a similar process, Māori men became known as ‘bros’ (short for brothers).
 ‘Bro culture’ became cool.
 Bros greeted each other with phrases derived from black American culture such as ‘Yo, bro’.